OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Every agronomical objects and environmental data stored in Phis field have to be related to an experiment.
 Experiments include both raw and cleaned data.
 The data types found in Phis experiments are including but not limited to :

 - phenotypic data
 - environmental data
 - analysis, workflows and their associated results
+- documents giving a deeper understanding of the experiments

 ### What are experiment properties ?
 Contrary to projects, experiments information sheets are not public, but accessible only to the Phis members which are part of the groups involved in these experiments.